Te Manawa chief executive Andy Lowe: Te reo Māori should be normal - NZ Herald

 In 2000, he married Aroha (Maniapoto) and they have two sons, Tahunuiārangi and Āniwaniwa.

-Andy's parents emigrated from England and he was born in Wellington.
+Andy's parents migrated from England to New Zealand and he was born in Wellington.
 Growing up in Petone he was exposed to many ethnicities, particularly Māori.
 He also has Spanish blood and a Samoan uncle by marriage.
 He says he's been privileged people have shared their knowledge with him.

 Andy worked at Te Papa at the same time as founding chief executive Dame Cheryll Sotheran and founding kaihautū Cliff Whiting, who were instrumental in creating a bi-cultural space.
 He was project manager for the Whanganui iwi exhibition in the mana whenua gallery at Te Papa.